DanielCalvo/studies/Kubernetes/prometheus_operator/README.md

+## Objectives
+1. Set up a VPC and EKS on it using the latest terraform version and terraform modules (when you perform this exercise)
+2. Install the Prometheus operators CRDs in this (by hand, for now)
+3. Install... the big prometheus manifests from kube-prometheus?
+Alternatively, install a trimmed down version of it
+4. Configure monitoring for the following:
+    - A deployment inside k8s (pod number and... readiness endpoint?
+Figure out how that works!)
+    - Node exporter on an EC2 machine somewhere outside of the cluster
+    - Some other arbitrary exporter, say, some exporter to list the number of EC2 machines on this account or some other thing.
+    - Oh and a blackbox exporter!
+5. Configuring the prometheus forwarder thing to send metrics to another prometheus instance would be really cool.

+## Other ideas
+- What does long term metric storage look like?

+---
 Haven't worked with Prometheus in a while, and haven't set it up inside k8s.
 Lets give this a go!

 I wanna set this up on AWS.
 Stack is: